Bike type guide

 Average premium ranges

 A custom-bike owner should plan on $520 to $1,300 a year.
-That figure is a methodology-attributed range, not a quote — it reflects motoinsure's sample modeling across rider profiles and sits above the all-bikes median, because a non-standard build is harder to value and replace and the parts are often one-off.
+That figure is an illustrative range, not a quote — it reflects published industry averages across rider profiles and sits above the all-bikes median, because a non-standard build is harder to value and replace and the parts are often one-off.

 What moves a custom-bike premium within that range: the agreed value set on the policy, the rider’s age and claims history, the state, the deductible, and how much custom and fabricated value is scheduled.
 A modest modified bike with a clean-record rider sits near the bottom of the range; a high-value, heavily fabricated build with a full agreed-value policy sits near the top.
 The agreed value is itself the largest single lever — a higher agreed value buys a larger payout and a higher premium.
 Pull a live quote for your own build, record, and state.